vim-ruby/vim-ruby/README.markdown

 The code is tested using [RSpec](https://rspec.info/) and [Vimrunner](https://github.com/AndrewRadev/vimrunner).
 The tests are not exhaustive, but they should cover a wide variety of cases.

+## Project history

+This project began in July 2003, when the current version of Vim was 6.2.
+It was migrated from CVS in August, 2008.

+If you're curious about individual pre-git changes, you can read some of them in the (unmaintained) [NEWS](./NEWS) and/or [ChangeLog](./ChangeLog) files.